Adopted on September 15, 2022

 The affairs of the Corporation shall be managed by the Board of Directors, which may delegate its authority and powers as outlined in the bylaws.

-The Board of Directors shall consist of not less than three (3), and not more than fifteen (15) persons, who are employees, or officers, or partners of member companies.
-The Board shall not consist of more than one-third (1/3) Associate members.
+The Board of Directors shall consist of the President, Senior Vice President, Vice President, Treasurer, Secretary, and not less than three (3) and not more than fifteen (15) at-large directors, who are employees, officers, or partners of member companies.
+The at-large directors shall not consist of more than forty percent (40%) of Associate members.

 Section 3.
 Election and Term of Office

-Directors of the Corporation shall be elected by a majority vote of all members of the Corporation present and voting at each annual meeting of the members.
-At the first annual meeting of members of the Corporation, one-third (1/3) of the Board of Directors shall be nominated and elected for a period of one year; one-third (1/3) for a period of two years; and one-third (1/3) for a period of three years.
-At all subsequent annual meetings of members, one-third (1/3) of the Board of Directors shall be nominated and elected for a period of three years.
-Directors who have served one three-year term may succeed themselves one time.
-Directors who have served two consecutive three-year terms may not succeed themselves, except when a Director whose term would otherwise expire under the provision of this section is already serving as President or Senior Vice President.
-Directors who have served two consecutive three- year terms may be re-elected to the Board, according to the provisions of this section, after a one-year interim.
-Directors who are elected to fill vacancies on the Board, the terms for which have not expired, shall be eligible for re-election to the Board of Directors according to the provisions of this section.
+At-large directors of the Corporation shall be elected by a majority vote of all members of the Corporation present and voting at each annual meeting of the members.
+At-large directors who have served one three-year term may succeed themselves one time.
+At-large directors who have served two consecutive three-year terms may not succeed themselves.
+At-large Directors who have served two consecutive three-year terms may be re-elected to the Board, according to the provisions of this section, after a one-year interim.
+At-large directors who are elected to fill vacancies on the Board, the terms for which have not expired, shall be eligible for re-election to the Board of Directors according to the provisions of this section.

 Section 4.
 Regular Meetings

-Regular meetings of the Board of Directors shall be held without notice other than this Bylaw, (a) prior to the first general assembly of the annual meeting of members, and (b) after the last general assembly of the annual meeting of members.
-An additional regular meeting of the Board of Directors shall be held not later than six months after the close of the annual meeting of members, at such time and place, either within or without the District of Columbia, as the Board may provide by resolution.
+Regular meetings of the Board of Directors shall be held without notice other than this Bylaw, (a) prior to the first general assembly of the annual meeting of members and (b) after the last general assembly of the annual meeting of members.
+An additional regular meeting of the Board of Directors shall be held before the next annual meeting of members, at such time and place, either within or without the District of Columbia, as the Board may provide by resolution.

 Section 5.
 Special Meetings